 To make your closet storage ideas a reality, select a closet system base piece and add accessories and components from there.

 - Be cautious when placing hooks and avoid putting them in any areas where they can easily snag clothing when you reach into the closet.

 - Split the closet in half with a series of narrow shelves and install two rods on one side for hanging shorter items and one rod on the other side for longer items.

-- Use pre-configured shelves and railings to minimize the need for precise measurements.
+- Use pre-built shelves and railings to minimize the need for precise measurements.

 - Use cedar panels or blocks to repel bugs and keep your closet smelling fresh.